 When day trading, set a maximum daily loss and loss-from-top limit to control how much is lost in a single day.
 We don’t want a single bad day to ruin our week, month, or year!

-When day trading, I recommend that you not only control the risk on each trade with a stop loss, but also control your risk each day.
+When day trading, I recommend that you not only control the risk on each trade with a stop loss, but also limit how much you can lose in a day.
 Set a cap for how much you are willing to lose in a single day.
 If you hit that mark, close your positions.
 You are done for the day.
 Make it back another day.

 Some days the market is erratic, and no matter which strategy you use or how you try to adjust, the market is going to take your money.
 This is the reality of trading; it doesn’t have to happen often, but it will happen.
 Keep the loss manageable on such days.

 Or maybe something personal is going on and you aren’t totally focused, or there’s no structure to the market and you lose trade after trade.
-On such days, admit the market has beaten you and stop trading at a pre-determined loss amount.
+On such days, keep the losses contained so you still have most of your capital intact to come back and trade another day.

 Setting Your Daily Day Trading Maximum Loss

-In your trading plan, define your maximum daily loss.
+In your trading plan, define your maximum daily day trading loss.
 If you hit your daily loss limit, stop trading for that day.

 I know many traders who stop trading if they lose their first three trades in a row.
 If you risk about 1% of your capital (see Position Sizing) on each trade, three losses in a row means you’ve lost 3% of your capital.